Chloe Mustaki: Youth

 Mustaki represented Ireland at schoolgirl level while she attended Lycée Français d'Irlande, Clonskeagh.
 She was named FAI Under-17 Women's International Player of the Year for 2011.

 Mustaki was the captain of the Republic of Ireland women's national under-19 football team which qualified for the UEFA Women's Under-19 Championship finals for the first time in 2014.
 She featured in wins over Spain, England and Sweden as Ireland negotiated the group stage.
 They lost 4–0 to the Netherlands in the semi-final, for whom Vivianne Miedema scored a hat-trick.
 Mustaki was substituted after an hour and was frustrated at her conspicuous lack of energy.
 Shortly after returning home she was diagnosed with Hodgkin lymphoma.

 While attached to University College Dublin Mustaki represented Ireland at the 2017 and 2019 Summer Universiades.
-She had also been selected for the 2015 edition in Gwangju, but withdrew on medical advice due to the 2015 Middle East respiratory syndrome outbreak in South Korea.
+She had also been selected for the 2015 edition in Gwangju, but withdrew on medical advice due to the 2015 MERS outbreak in South Korea.